rodrimaia/autodoist/README.md

 *Note: v2.0 is a major overhaul of Autodoist, so please be sure to view the README in order to get up to speed with the latest changes.
 Thanks to everyone for helping out and supporting this project!*

-This program adds four major functionalities to Todoist to help automate your workflow:
+This program adds five major functionalities to Todoist to help automate your workflow:

 1) Assign automatic `@next_action` labels for a more GTD-like workflow
    - Flexible options to label tasks sequentially or in parallel